sjsucmpe272-fall21/PhishBlocker/README.md

  http://jmcauley.ucsd.edu/data/amazon/

- Project 3
+ ### Project 3

- Predicting heart disease
+ #### Predicting heart disease from lifestyle choices

  1. Introdcution to the problem statement:
    Science has been striving for years to make human life comfortable and to protect them from disease.
 This project is a step in that direction.
 By identifying heart issues earlier by a Machine learning predction model we can detect heart issue early and strat the required treatment

  2. Abstratct:
     In this project we propose to build and deploy a machine learning model that takes in various attributes from a user/patient and tries to predict the occurence of a heart disease.

-  3.Approach:
+ 3. Approach:

-    Build a machine learning model (either SVM or Neural Networks) to predict the chances of heart attack.
+    1. Build a machine learning model (either SVM or Neural Networks) to predict the chances of heart attack.

-    Build a front end for the app which would ask for user input
+    2. Build a front end for the app which would ask for user input

-    The back end would involve receiving the data from the front end and predicting the chances of heart attack and sending it to the front end.
+    3. The back end would involve receiving the data from the front end and predicting the chances of heart attack and sending it to the front end.

  4. Persona:
     Users who would like to know their chances of heart battack for an earlier treatment.

  5. Data Set Link:
    https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive#files